-Approximately fifty to sixty law students work with the Civil and Criminal Divisions each summer.
-All "Civ Div or Crim Div interns" are paired with one or two Assistants, who are responsible for their work assignments.
+Approximately fifty to sixty law students work in our Office each summer.
+All interns are paired with one or two Assistants, who are responsible for their work assignments.
 Typical intern assignments include research and writing projects, participation in witness interviews, document analysis, assistance in preparing for depositions and court conferences, and assistance with trials.
 Interns are assigned to the full range of cases that Assistants in the two divisions handle.
-Traditionally, the Civil and Criminal Divisions also host a series of training sessions and brown bag lunches designed to introduce interns to the Offices different practice areas and improve interns research and writing skills.
+Traditionally, the Civil and Criminal Divisions also host a series of training sessions and brown bag lunches designed to introduce interns to the Office’s different practice areas and improve interns’ research and writing skills.

 In addition, during the school year, students attending law schools in the New York City metropolitan area may join the Office as part-time student assistants.
 Second and third year students may apply and are expected to commit approximately 12-15 hours a week to the program.
 Some students from further away are permitted by their law schools to join the Office on a full-time basis for a semester as interns.